 #6 – The Vanderbilt library collection includes 23,000 books.
 George was a serious reader.
-His notations, edits, and other sketches can be seen on most of the collection books.
+His notations, edits, and other sketches can be seen in most of the collection books.

 #7 – In 1914, after undergoing appendectomy surgery, George Vanderbilt passed away at 51 due to post-op complications.

 #8 – One of the first financial actions taken after George’s death, Edith sold 86,700 acres to the U.S. Forest Service in agreement with her husband’s desires.
 This vast acreage is part of the Pisgah National Forest.

-#9 – 24-year-old Cornelia Vanderbilt marries the Honorable John Francis Amherst Cecil in 1924.
-They have two children George Henry Vanderbilt Cecil and William Amherst Vanderbilt Cecil.
+#9 – A 24-year-old Cornelia Vanderbilt married the Honorable John Francis Amherst Cecil in 1924.
+They have two children, George Henry Vanderbilt Cecil and William Amherst Vanderbilt Cecil.
 Both children are born in the Louis XV Room, the same room where Cornelia was born.

 #10 – In 1930, the Biltmore House allowed the general public to assist the local Asheville economy with tourism during the Great Depression and generate income to preserve the estate.

-#11 – In 1942 the Biltmore House is pressed into secret service during World War II.
+#11 – In 1942, the Biltmore House was pressed into secret service during World War II.
 Biltmore stores priceless works from the National Gallery of Art in Washington, DC.
 62 paintings and 17 sculptures were delivered to Biltmore by train in a January 1942 snowstorm.
 The works included works by Anthony van Dyck, Rembrandt, Raphael, and Gilbert Stuart’s George Washington portrait.
 They stayed secured at the estate until 1944.

 #12 – The Biltmore’s basement and some areas of the house contain hidden doors, passageways, and rooms.

 #13 – The Biltmore has the first private bowling alley.
 All were built by a new company called Brunswick.

 #14 – By 1971 William Cecil plants his first grapevines at Biltmore.
 This led to the establishment of a winery at the estate that continues to the present day.
 In 2017 the Biltmore estate employed over 2,400.

 #15 The Biltmore is America’s Grand Estate.
 The house and grounds and designated a National Historic Landmark in 1963.
-It’s one of the largest tourist attractions in North Carolina, with 1.4 million visitors each year.
+It’s one of the most significant tourist attractions in North Carolina, with 1.4 million visitors each year.